 With any goal, it is important to have a way to measure and evaluate it.
 Tracking progress is an important aspect of goal setting.
 If your child’s goal is to make the middle school football team, teach them a way to track progress toward this goal.

 Kids can often come up with goals that are not attainable.
 If their goal is to become the Queen of England, perhaps use the attainability step to help them create a goal that is realistic.
+Our society wants kids to believe they can be whatever they want to be.
+As parents, we need to realize that’s not always true.
+A short, unathletic child is unlikely to become an NBA player, for example.
+And very few singers will become famous.
 Be ready to explain why their goal may not be attainable.

 A solid goal can be divided into chunks of time and has a deadline or rough estimate of when it can be completed.